Malta murdered journalist's family fume over inquiry board composition | Devdiscourse

 The inquiry was requested in a resolution by the parliamentary assembly of the Council of Europe in June.
 The inquiry board is formed of retired judge Michael Mallia, lawyer and constitutional law expert Ian Refalo and former forensics expert Anthony Abela Medici.

 The Caruana Galizia family in a statement requested a meeting with the prime minister to discuss its concerns, saying the board would be unfit for purpose if the public had reasons to doubt about its independence or impartiality.
-A spokesman for the office of the prime minister said it was in touch with the family about the issue.
+The government said in a statement on Saturday it stood by the appointments to the inquiry board.
+It said contacts were being made to arrange the family's requested meeting with the prime minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)